 Users can collaboratively and seamlessly collect video data, annotate images, train and manage AI models, develop applications without coding, and operate large-scale computer vision systems.

-How long does Image Annotation take?
+How Long Does Image Annotation Take?

 The time needed to annotate images greatly depends on the complexity of the images, the number of objects, the complexity of the annotations (polygon vs. boxes), and the required accuracy and level of detail.

 Usually, even image annotation companies have a hard time telling how long image annotation takes before some samples have to be labeled to make an estimation based on the results.
 But even then, there is no guarantee that the annotation quality and consistency allow precise estimations.
-While automated image annotation and semi-automated tools help to accelerate the process, there is still a human element required to ensure a consistent quality level (hence “supervised”).
+While automated image annotation and semi-automated tools help to speed up the process, there is still a human element required to ensure a consistent quality level (hence “supervised”).

 In general, simple objects with fewer control points (window, door, sign, lamp) require far less time to annotate compared to region-based objects with more control points (fork, wineglass, sky).
 Tools with semi-automatic image annotation and preliminary annotation creation with a deep learning model help to speed up both the annotation quality and speed.